nghttp2/nghttp2/README.rst

 An experimental high level C++ library is also available.

-We have Python bindings of this libary, but we do not have full code coverage yet.
+We have Python bindings of this library, but we do not have full code coverage yet.

 Development Status